Mineral oil hydrocarbons in food

 - 2 mg/kg for fats/oils or foods with >50% fat/oil.

-These are not levels that are set in EU law, but help Member States ensure that, as required by EU law (General Food Law Regulation 178/2002, Art.
+While not set in EU law, this agreed approach helps EU Member States to ensure that food is safe, as required by the General Food Law Regulation 178/2002 (Art.
 14).

 Currently no EU limits are in place for mineral oil saturated hydrocarbons (MOSH).
-There are discussions on establishing indicative levels for MOSH.
-These levels will not be thresholds for removing products from the market, but rather trigger values to carry out investigations towards the sources of the contamination and to apply mitigation measures.
+There are discussions on establishing indicative levels for MOSH rather than maximum levels.
+These levels will not be thresholds for removing products from the market, but will be values that trigger investigations of the sources of contamination, and the application of mitigation measures.

-In response to questions raised by stakeholders, the European Commission has published an FAQ document on the draft regulatory measures on mineral oil hydrocarbons (MOHs) in food.
+In response to questions raised by stakeholders, the European Commission has published frequently asked questions (FAQs) on the draft regulatory measures on MOH in food (European Commission 2024).

 Why?

-In 2023 the European Food Safety Authority updated its risk assessment on mineral oil hydrocarbons in food (EFSA 2023).
+In 2023, the European Food Safety Authority (EFSA) updated its risk assessment on MOH in food (EFSA 2023).
 The regulatory focus is mainly on MOAH, which have potential genotoxic and carcinogenic activity.

 There is also discussion about MOSH, which bioaccumulate in various organs.
-EFSA considers that, according to the present knowledge, the current exposure to MOSH does not raise concerns for human health.
+EFSA considers that, according to present knowledge, the current exposure to MOSH does not raise concerns for human health (EFSA 2023).
 However, the consequences of long-term accumulation of MOSH have not yet been investigated and remain uncertain.

 Timeline